-Syphilis is well-known to be a sexually transmitted disease which presents with symptoms that are common as witnessed in other related diseases.
-Syphilis is caused by the pathogen, Treponema pallidum, and can be spread through direct contact of a broken skin with an infectious lesion especially through sexual activities.
+Syphilis is a well-known sexually transmitted disease.
+Patients with syphilis often experience symptoms that are also witnessed in other related diseases.
+Syphilis is caused by the pathogen Treponema pallidum, and can be spread through direct contact of a broken skin with an infectious lesion, especially through sexual activities.

 As far as the spread of syphilis is concerned, men are more susceptible to the disease than women.
-Presently, men who have sex with men are the highest risk population among males.
+Men who have sex with men have the highest risk contracting syphilis.
 Teenagers and young adults in both male and female populations are more prone to get infected with syphilis than older adults.
 Babies can get infected through their mothers while in the womb or during birth.
 Be that as it may, syphilis can be cured easily when detected in time through screening.
-In fact, it is said that a physician who knows syphilis knows medicine.
+Syphilis can be challenging to diagnose, it is said that "the physician who knows syphilis, knows medicine".

 Stages of Syphilis

-This sexually transmitted disease syphilis develops and progresses in 4 stages.
-The earliest stages of development present with mild symptoms that are not quite special to the disease.
+Syphilis develops and progresses in 4 stages.
+The earliest stages of development present with mild symptoms that are not unique to syphilis.
 As the disease progresses to later stages, symptoms are rarely seen.

 The 4 stages are: